5g-media/CNO/O-CNO-predictive-optimizer/readme.md

 - services tree: file with "tree" of services
 - instance_file: defines "name" of instance
 - results_file: prefix of the files for results
+## Authors
+- Miguel Rocha mrocha@di.uminho.pt
+- Truong Khoa Phan t.phan@ucl.ac.uk
+## Acknowledgements
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 761699.
+The dissemination of results herein reflects only the author’s view and the European Commission is not responsible for any use that may be made of the information it contains.
+## License
+This project is licensed under the Apache 2.0 License